osherjacobs/LabWork_Findings/vector7b-lsass-server2025.md

 Catching LSASS access may fail.
 Catching the **conditions required to make it succeed** is more reliable.

+**No exploit.
+No bypass.
+Default behavior — gated by a removable dependency.**

 ---

 *Lab environment.
 All credentials redacted.
 Do not use against systems you do not own or have explicit written permission to test.*